-- 12 Assurance practitioner means a person or an organisation, whether in public practice, industry, commerce or the public sector, providing assurance services.4 - 13 Assurance procedures means procedures conducted by an assurance practitioner to evaluate or measure the subject matter against criteria.
-Assurance procedures may include tests of controls or substantive procedures.
+- Assurance practitioner means a person or an organisation, whether in public practice, industry, commerce or the public sector, providing assurance services. - Procedures of an assurance nature means procedures conducted by an assurance practitioner which are the same or similar to procedures conducted in an assurance engagement.